-- Statement regarding the CMA's decision to close certain investigations into suspected charging of excessive and unfair prices for hand sanitiser products during the Covid-19 pandemic, CMA (13/07/20) - July 2020: Loyalty Penalty Update, CMA (13/07/20) - How should competiton policy react to coronavirus?, The Rt Hon.
-Lord Tyrie (21/07/20) - Statement regarding the CMA's decision to close an investigation into suspected charging of excessive and unfair prices for hand sanitiser products during the coronavirus (Covid-19) pandemic, CMA (03/09/20) - Explanatory Memorandum: Competition Act 1998 (Coronavirus) (Public Policy Exclusions) (Amendment and Revocation) Order 2020, UK Government - CMA acts to protect competition on UK-US airline routes, CMA (17/09/20) - UK government contemplating relaxing competition rules again, PaRR (06/11/20)
+- News publishers seek competition waiver for UK print distribution, Financial Times (25/06/20) - Joint letter from the Competition and Markets Authority and the General Pharmaceutical Council: pricing during the COVID-19 pandemic, CMA and General Pharmaceutical Council (29/06/20) - Update on the work of the CMA's Taskforce, CMA (03/07/20) - Joint statement against price gouging, CMA, Association of Convenience Stores, Association of Independent Multiple Pharmacies, British Retail Consortium, Chartered Trading Standards Institute, Federation of Indepdendent Retailers and Scottish Wholesale Association (03/07/20) - Statement regarding the CMA's decision to close certain investigations into suspected charging of excessive and unfair prices for hand sanitiser products during the Covid-19 pandemic, CMA (13/07/20) - July 2020: Loyalty Penalty Update, CMA (13/07/20) - How should competiton policy react to coronavirus?, The Rt Hon.
+Lord Tyrie (21/07/20) - Statement regarding the CMA's decision to close an investigation into suspected charging of excessive and unfair prices for hand sanitiser products during the coronavirus (Covid-19) pandemic, CMA (03/09/20)

-- The CMA has also launched a dedicated online service for consumers and other businesses to report whether they consider a business has behaved "unfairly" during the Covid-19 pandemic. - The CMA has advised the UK Government on legislative changes that would enable a faster and more robust response to unjustifiable price rises. - According to a tweet by Private School Policy Reform (PSPR), the CMA has written to independent schools warning that they must act independently when determining the level of refunds/discounts on school fees in light of the current situation.
+- firms suspected of exploiting the exceptional circumstances through unjustifiable prices, take enforcement action if needed, and advise the Government on possible emergency legislation. - The CMA published an update on the work of its Covid-19 Taskforce on 3 July 2020, indicating that the Taskforce has now been contacted more than 80,000 times about Covid-19 related issues.
+The CMA has written to 277 firms to seek more information, or expressing concerns, about unjustifiable price rises.
+It has also published an open letter to the pharmaceutical and food and drink industries, and released a joint statement with trade associations condemning price gouging.
+The Taskforce continues to seek further evidence of claims about supplier pricing practices and continues to draw digital platforms' attention to complaints about listings charging unjustifiable prices for essential goods.
+The CMA notes that the issue is now less widespread, but it remains vigilant to the risk of price gouging and will monitor complaints closely. - The CMA has also launched a dedicated online service for consumers and other businesses to report whether they consider a business has behaved "unfairly" during the Covid-19 pandemic. - The CMA has advised the UK Government on legislative changes that would enable a faster and more robust response to unjustifiable price rises. - According to a tweet by Private School Policy Reform (PSPR), the CMA has written to independent schools warning that they must act independently when determining the level of refunds/discounts on school fees in light of the current situation.
 The letter posted by PSPR states that agreeing prices or exchanging commercially sensitive information with competitors where this is not necessary to meet the needs of the current situation will almost certainly breach antitrust law. - The CMA launched an investigation into four pharmacies and convenience stores for suspected abuse of dominance as a result of charging excessive and unfair prices for hand sanitisers during the pandemic.
 The CMA subsequently announced that it had closed all of the probes, considering that the retailers' prices did not, or are unlikely to, infringe antitrust law and that further investigation was unlikely to reach a definitive view and would only deliver limited consumer benefits.
-The CMA and the General Pharmaceutical Council have also published a joint letter to pharmacy owners and superintendent pharmacists warning against unjustified price increases of essential products (including hand sanitiser, face masks and paracetamol) during the pandemic. - Newspaper publishers have asked the Government to consider introducing safe harbour provisions in the UK's competition law to enable them to discuss contingency plans for distribution (in event of the collapse of the supply chain). - The CMA has published an update on its loyalty penalty supercomplaint, noting that Covid-19 has had a significant effect on consumers and businesses in the five markets being reviewed
+The CMA and the General Pharmaceutical Council have also published a joint letter to pharmacy owners and superintendent pharmacists warning against unjustified price increases of essential products (including hand sanitiser, face masks and paracetamol) during the pandemic.